handwrittenOCR/trocr_handwritten/README.md

 # Enhancing Historical Archive Structuration Using Machine Learning: A Case Study on 19th Century French Archives

 This documentation presents a comprehensive pipeline designed to structure scanned archives from the 19th century.
-Leveraging machine learning techniques, including Optical Character Recognition (OCR) and the utilization of a Large Language Model (LLM), we successfully extracted valuable data from historical scans, facilitating its utilization by economist researchers.
+Leveraging machine learning techniques, including Optical Character Recognition (OCR) and the utilization of a Large Language Model (LLM), we successfully extracted valuable data from historical scans, facilitating its utilization by economist researchers.We took advantage of [Marie Beigelman](mariebeigelman.github.io)'s case study on 19th Century French Archives.

 Our key contributions encompass the following: